Pan-Canadian-Genome-Library/molecular-data-submission-workflow/README.md

 ## Introduction

 **Pan-Canadian-Genome-Library/molecular-data-submission-workflow** is a Nextflow pipeline that automates the validation, packaging, and submission of molecular genomics data and associated metadata to the Pan-Canadian Genome Library (PCGL) data repository.
 The pipeline ensures data integrity, validates metadata compliance, handles file uploads, and generates comprehensive submission receipts for tracking and audit purposes.
+The workflow has adopted [nf-core](https://nf-co.re/) framework and best practice guidelines to ensure reproducibility, portability and scalability.

+For detailed information about workflow components, prerequisites, and system architecture, see **[Complete Introduction Guide](docs/Introduction.md)**  with comprehensive workflow overview, subworkflows, modules and technical details.

 ## Pipeline Overview
+[TODO] - add a workflow diagram

 The workflow consists of five main stages: